Home > How to Tips

 clean install macOS Sequoia

 I'm looking for a way to fresh install macOS Sequoia after discussing in the MacRumors community.
 I know that I can upgrade to macOS Sequoia from Software Update in System Settings or the App Store, but the two ways install Sequoia over the top of my existing OS, which may cause conflicts, installation failures, or impact Sequoia performance.
-So, how to clean install macOS Sequoia on Mac?
-Thanks a lot for the detailed steps.
+So, how to clean install macOS Sequoia on Mac?.

 It can reduce the possibility of encountering macOS Sequoia update issues, bringing fluency and unobstructed macOS installation, well performance, stability of the macOS 15, and much more free disk space.